xcfem/xc/contributing.md

 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 If you can read Spanish and write English you can help us with the translation of some source code files that we've written in Spanish some years ago.
-This is a quite easy way to contribute ;-)
+This is a quite easy way to contribute ;-) z
+Here you can find an excellent post about writing git commit messages: https://chris.beams.io/posts/git-commit/ (I'll stick to the 7 rules myself :wink:).

 Work in progress...